 How can an ant carry twenty times its body weight, but root beer floats are still delicious?

-Thats exactly it!sixteen12 wrote: ↑ The electric moped/motorcycle things are the worst.
+sixteen12 wrote: The electric moped/motorcycle things are the worst.
 In Ottawa they seem to be driven mostly by people getting around their DUI and loss of license.
 They ride about as recklessly as you'd expect.

 The pedal assist bikes I don't have a problem with.
 There are just as many Cat6 racers on our paths that ride just as unsafely as some of the pedal assist folks.